Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies

 \section{Conclusion}

-We present a variational algorithm to compute novel quantum strategies for nonlocal games by encoding the rules of a nonlocal games into a Hamiltonian and using a dual-phase optimization procedure.
-Our key insight is to optimize separately a state preparation circuit and the measurement scheme, while employing sound circuit initialization and generation techniques, like ADAPT, during optimization.
-The proposed algorithm is able to recreate many known quantum strategies and also managed to find new short-depth, perfect quantum strategies for a graph on $14$ vertices with no known explicit construction using four qubits.
+We present a variational algorithm to compute novel quantum strategies for nonlocal games by encoding the rules of a nonlocal game into a Hamiltonian and employing a two-step optimization procedure.
+Our key insight is to optimize separately the state preparation circuit and the measurement scheme while leveraging robust circuit initialization and general techniques, such as ADAPT, during optimization.
+The proposed algorithm successfully reproduces known quantum strategies and has also discovered new short-depth, perfect quantum strategies for a graph on $14$ vertices using four qubits.